AshkIza/spring-core-api/README.md

-**NOTE**: to use either MySQL or Derby, you need to make sure following files are refereing to the proper Database **application.properties pom.xml**
+**NOTE**: to use either MySQL or Derby, you need to make sure following files are refereing to the proper Database

+     application.properties

+     pom.xml

 ---------------------------------------------------------------------------------------------------------------------
 **How to Access the docker image for this Springboot Application?**

 you can either

-  - pull the ready image from the DockerHub (      ), or
+  - **pull the image** from the DockerHub (      ), or

-  - build the image locally using the provided scripts.You can find all scripts (for building the application and docker images) within the folder **'DockerizeApp'**.
+  - **build the image** locally using the provided scripts.You can find all scripts (for building the application and docker images) within the folder **'DockerizeApp'**.

 If you look at the 'DockerizeApp' folder, you you see two startup scripts.